obdgeek/obd-play/README.md

 ![Trips](https://github.com/sillygoose/obd-play/blob/images/images/Trips.png)

 A trip records vehicle dsta from the shift selector leaving the Park position until it returns back to Park and the detailed trip view displays:
-- map of the roure taken
+- map of the route
-- elevation profile of the trip
+- elevation profile
-- interesting details of the trip
+- start and end points with the ability to add point of interest (POI) details
+- energy use and efficiency
+- speed and position data
+- high-voltage battery data

 ![Trip Detail](https://github.com/sillygoose/obd-play/blob/images/images/Trip%20Detail.png)

+The Trips spotlight includes graphs of efficiency/temperature, monthly efficiency, and more.

 <a id='charges'></a>
 ## Charges